UDI – Unique Device Identification

 AIDC, Automatic Identification and Data Capture.With reading equipment automatically read from data carriers such as GS1-128, GS1 Datamatrix, EPC/RFID containing GTIN and production information.
 When production information is not on the product, GTIN can be read from barcode EAN 13.

-Share information about an item
+Sharing information about an item

-Database UDID within EUDAMED for the EU
+UDID database within EUDAMED for the EU

 With GDSN, data can be transferred to the European database EUDAMED.
 GDSN, (Global Data Syncronisation Network) is a standard for independent item databases developed by users of the GS1 standard to obtain a common standard of describing item data and communicating item data in this global network.

 Primary identification of product modelThe basic UDI-DI is the primary identifier for a product model.
-It is that product identifier (DI) that is assigned at the level of the product’s user unit.
-GMN, Global Model Number.
+It is that product identifier (DI) that is assigned at the level of the product’s user unit.GMN, Global Model Number.
 GMN is used to uniquely identify a product model.
 Each item in the UDID database is identified by a GTIN.
 GMN is one of several attributes specified for each item in the UDID database.
 One GTIN can belong to exactly one GMN.
 A group of GTIN can all belong to the same GMN.
 To figure out the check digit for your model number, GMN, go here https://www.gs1.org/services/check-character-calculator

-User unit The product that is used directly in a patient or during the treatment of a patientThe user unit is identified by GTIN.
+User unitThe product that is used directly in a patient or during the treatment of a patientThe user unit is identified by GTIN.

-With GTIN and Serial Number, a product becomes completely unique and can be used for example to distinguish a surgical instrument so that a specific instrument can return to the same grid after use and that this particular instrument has been used for an identified patient.
+Manage unique instance of a productFor example, to distinguish two equal products from each otherWith GTIN and Serial Number, a product becomes completely unique and can be used for example to distinguish a surgical instrument so that a specific instrument can return to the same grid after use and that this particular instrument has been used for an identified patient.

 As part of the UDI Regulation in the US, GS1 is one of the accredited issuing authority.
-This requires us to store information about companies that use GS1 standards to assign UDI to their products that are sold in the United States.
+This requires us to store information about companies that use GS1 standards to assign UDI to their products where they are sold in the United States.
 This information needs to be reported regularly to the US FDA.

 If you do not sell products in the United States, the regulation does not apply to you.
 However, it is possible that someone else will sell them there after buying them from you.
 Therefore, you need to confirm whether your product is classified by the FDA as medical equipment.